-WYDOT is currently at Full Participation for Prism (IRP).
+WYDOT is currently at Full Participation for Prism (IRP) and Core Compliant for ITD.

-Program Activities for FY 2019 - 2021: Describe any actions that will be taken to implement full participation in PRISM.
+Program Activities for FY 2022 - 2024: Describe any actions that will be taken to implement full participation in PRISM.

 Wyoming is at Full Participation.

 Performance Measurements and Monitoring: Describe all performance measures that will be used and include how the State will conduct ongoing monitoring of progress in addition to quarterly SF-PPR reporting.